David Cumming to leave Aviva Investors, other equity roles at risk

 LONDON, June 14 (Reuters) - David Cumming, chief investment officer for equities at Aviva Investors, is to leave the firm, and other roles in the equity fund management team are also at risk, the fund management unit of the British insurer said on Monday.

-The shake-up follows the appointment in January of Mark Versey as Aviva Investors' chief investment officer.
+The shake-up follows the appointment in January of Mark Versey as Aviva Investors' chief executive officer.

+"We have taken the decision to focus our equities business on sustainable outcomes and core strategies where there is clear client demand, namely UK and global equities, while retaining sufficient coverage to support our multi-asset strategies," Aviva Investors said in an emailed statement.

+It added that Versey had been "clear on the need to focus on areas where we have a competitive edge and are winning business".

 The announcement comes as activist investor Cevian said last week it had taken a 5% stake in Aviva and called on it to return 5 billion pounds ($7.06 billion)to shareholders and cut costs.